reacton-js/creaton/README.md

 </html>
 ```

 This file is a slightly modified router from the last chapter.
+All components have an open [Shadow DOM](https://javascript.info/shadow-dom), since components with a closed Shadow DOM are not rendered.

-All components have [Shadow DOM](https://javascript.info/shadow-dom), and the MyContent component also has a selector [:host](https://javascript.info/shadow-dom-style#host) to style the component element:
+The MyContent component has a [:host](https://javascript.info/shadow-dom-style#host) selector to style the component element:

 ```js
 static render() {